Pinterest (PINS)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Pinterest.

-Pinterest is a high-quality business worth owning.
-To begin with, its revenue growth was good over the last three years, and its growth over the next 12 months is expected to accelerate.
+There are several reasons why we think Pinterest is a great business.
+First, the company’s revenue growth was solid over the last three years, and analysts believe it can continue growing at these levels.
 On top of that, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, and its impressive EBITDA margins show it has a highly efficient business model.

-Pinterest’s EV/EBITDA ratio based on the next 12 months is 13.7x.
-Looking across the spectrum of consumer internet companies today, Pinterest’s fundamentals shine bright.
-We like the stock at this price.
+Pinterest’s EV/EBITDA ratio based on the next 12 months is 7.1x.
+Looking at the consumer internet space today, Pinterest’s fundamentals really stand out, and we like it at this bargain price.